UzmaSayyeda/NeuralClassifier-AlphaSoup-Funding/README.md

 - Data Preprocessing

     - What variable(s) are the target(s) for your model?
-    - What variable(s) are the features for your model?
+    - What variable(s) are the features of your model?
     - What variable(s) should be removed from the input data because they are neither targets nor features?
 - Compiling, Training, and Evaluating the Model